jeaye/blog.jeaye.com/_posts/2016-03-01-github-pages-https.md

 This covers both the HTTP and HTTPS cases, ensuring that links matching the above `username.github.io` will be translated into the root level of `honest-kittens.org`.
-The only additional configuration necessary is for tying in the SSL certs and ensuring no weak ciphers are used:
+The only additional configuration necessary is for bringing in the SSL certs and ensuring no weak ciphers are used:

 ```text
 SSLCertificateKeyFile /path/to/honest-kittens.org/key.pem